mathigon/textbooks/transformations-and-symmetry/content.md

 which made it easy to draw the reflections.
 If that is not the case, the construction becomes more complicated:

-{.todo} TODO – Step-by-step explanation
+{.todo} COMING SOON – Step-by-step explanation

     // ::: column(width=300)
     //